Drake Slams Kanye West & Pusha T In New Song ‘Duppy Freestyle’ — Listen To His Epic Disses

 WHOA!
 Drake has fired off a diss track at Kanye West and Pusha T after getting slammed in the rapper’s new song ‘Infrared.’
 We’ve got the wild lyrics to Drizzy’s ‘Duppy Freestyle,’ right here.

 Pusha T just dropped his new Kanye West produced album Daytona on May 25, and seemed to diss Drake for allegedly using a ghostwriter in the song “Infrared.”
 Within hours Drizzy made a clap back freestyle track to prove Ye and Pusha absolutely wrong, that he does his own rhymes and came HARD for them.
 In the new track “Duppy Freestyle” the 31-year-old rapper namechecks Ye directly and also mentions “Infrared.”
 In his intro Drake says “I’m in shock.
-The nerve, the audacity Okay,” and then really lets loose, hammering at Kanye with a reference to his song “Father Stretch My Hands.”
+The nerve, the audacity Okay,” and then really lets loose, hammering at Kanye with a reference to his song “Father Stretch My Hands,” which Ye admitted Drake helped write.

 “So if you rebuke me for working with someone else on a couple of V’s